About My Work

 Techniques and Philosophies

-When I was teaching communication design, I used to tell my students that talking about visuals is often less valuable than just looking at them (though I admit, this might be a bit exaggerated).
-The work should speak for itself — if it doesn’t, it has failed its purpose.
+When I was teaching communication design, I used to tell my students that talking about visuals is often less valuable than just looking at them.
+The work should speak for itself.
 I believe this holds true for art as well.

 Color swatches of mineral pigments on my studio wall